Emmotes/ic_spoilers/docs/presto.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Hat of Many Spells** (Guess)
-> Presto's attacks cause monsters hit by them to take +100% damage (for 15 seconds), stacking multiplicatively up to 5 times.
+> Presto's attacks cause monsters hit by them to take +100% damage, stacking multiplicatively up to 5 times.
 In addition, a secondary effect occurs depending on the projectile.
+>
+> Birthday Cake: The monster is slowed by 50% for 5 seconds.
+> Skateboard: The monster is knocked back a short distance.
+> Rotary Phone: The monster is stunned for 2.5 seconds.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>